-Staff in the Department of French Studies have expertise in a wide range of research areas in French and Francophone Studies.
+Staff in the Department of French and Francophone Studies have expertise in a wide range of research areas.
 We train students in French language, linguistics, the analysis of the literature and cinema, cultures and societies of the French and Francophone world.
 Our diverse research strengths allow Honours and Doctoral students develop creative, original and competitive thesis topics.

 Our research strengths include:

 - Francophone Asia, Franco-Arab Studies

 - Film and Media studies

 - World Cinema

 We emphasise communication and critical thinking skills.
 These, along with our interdisciplinary approach, are invaluable to career paths such as business, law, education, medicine, government, international relations and the arts.

 The Department has strong links with research clusters, departments and teaching programs across the University.
 These include: the Law and Society research network; the network ‘Religion, State and Society in the Muslim World’; Medieval Studies; International and Comparative Literary Studies; European Studies; Film studies, Germanic Studies, International and Global Studies; Arabic Languages and Cultures; and South-East Asian Studies.

 The Department hosts a program of research seminars which include University of Sydney academic staff, postgraduate students and visiting scholars from other Australian and international universities.

 Academic Staff Research Projects in Progress